 By participating in the campaign, credit unions also help teach kids and families about better money management and fiscal responsibility, as each delivery includes a financial literacy kit from Money Mammals or the National Credit Union Foundation.
-We look forward to increasing our credit union participation in 2019!
-Sign-ups will begin in June.

 CO-OP is proud to partner with the National Credit Union Foundation/Biz Kid$ and Money Mammals to provide the financial literacy kits.

 John Lanza, Creator and Chief Mammal for Money Mammals, added: "We so fortunate to be able to help CO-OP and Yoobi bring not only much needed supplies to classrooms, but also our Money Mammals Teaching Kits that get kids excited about money-smart learning and give teachers material to create lessons and make financial literacy learning fun!"

 “We are honored to be a part of this important initiative that not only gives students the supplies they need to be successful in the classroom but also the tools they need to be financially successful as well,” said Danielle Brown, Program Director for the National Credit Union Foundation.
 “We know that when you change a kid’s financial future, you change their life.
 That’s exactly what Biz Kid$ does and we are excited to partner with CO-OP Financial Services to have a positive impact on so many students!”